 \subsubsection{Entity Construction}

-One of the most important parts of entity adaptive pre-training is entity construction.
+One of the most important parts of entity adaptive pre-training is entity set construction.
 In this study, the entities were collected in four ways.
-First, an entity was selected using ontology information.
-This is because an ontology is the most readily available form of information from the dataset, and it specifies the most important words.
-Second, after establishing a named entity recognition (NER) model, inference was conducted on the MultiWOZ dataset to collect the entities.
-An ERNIE-based BIO tagging model was used, and the model was trained using the CONLL 2003 dataset \citep{tjong-kim-sang-de-meulder-2003-introduction}.
-Third, entities were extracted using the spaCy \citep{spaCy2} library.
-The spaCy entity recognizer extracts entities in span units, including entity types such as location, language, person, and product.
-Finally, entities were extracted using the flair library \cite{akbik2019flair}.
-The flair entity tagger is a model that is trained based on CONLL 2003 and extracts entities in span units.

-The entities extracted through these methods are a mixture of words and phrases.
+First, entities were selected using ontology information.
+This is because an ontology is the most readily available form of information from the dataset and specifies the most important words.
+Second, after establishing a named-entity recognition (NER) model, the inference was conducted on the MultiWOZ dataset to collect the entities.
+An ERNIE-based entity tagging model was used, and the model is trained using the CONLL 2003 dataset \citep{tjong-kim-sang-de-meulder-2003-introduction}.
+Third, entities were extracted using the \textit{spaCy} \citep{spaCy2} library.
+The \textit{spaCy} entity recognizer extracts entities in span units, including entity types such as location, language, person, and product.
+Finally, entities were extracted using the \textit{flair} library \cite{akbik2019flair}.
+The \textit{flair} entity tagger is a model that is trained based on CONLL 2003 and extracts entities in span units.
+The entities extracted using these methods are a mixture of words and phrases.
 We attempted to learn these by distinguishing between word and phrase entities.
 In our methodology, the entities obtained through the four distinct strategies were consolidated into a unified set.
 This unified set served as a candidate pool for the masking tokens.

-\textbf{Word Entity} First, each extracted entity was split into word units to compose a word entity.
+\textit{\textbf{Word Entity}} First, each extracted entity was split into word units to compose a word entity.
 To prevent overfitting during this process, information about time and numbers was excluded from the entity.
 Because random times and numbers are used when constructing dialogue datasets \citep{budzianowski-etal-2018-multiwoz}, the appearance of unseen information during a dialogue may prevent the DST model from responding correctly to unseen slots or values.
-Therefore, if we train entities regarding time and numbers with SKM, the biased model is highly likely to generate incorrect values; therefore, we did not take these values into account.
-Additionally, stopwords from the NLTK \citep{bird2009natural} library were used to exclude words that were not helpful for training.
-Moreover, filtering was conducted when the punctuation mark was extracted as an entity.
+In other words, if the entities are trained regarding time and numbers with selective knowledge masking, the biased model is highly likely to generate incorrect values.
+Therefore, these values were not considered.
+Additionally, stopwords from the \textit{NLTK} \citep{bird2009natural} library were used to exclude words that were not helpful for training.
+Moreover, filtering was performed when the punctuation mark was extracted as an entity.